thom22/Background-Subtraction-and-Segmentation-/README.md

 # Foreground-Segmentation-and-Background-Subtraction

-## Demonistration of the background and foreground segementation
+## Demonistration of the background and foreground segementation Result

 ### RGB images foreground segementation result